rehierl/node-tree-outliner/3-basic-design/3-3-0-reduced-sequence.md

 In contrary to that, associating nodes while entering them guarantees that a section's first node will be associated first and that a section's last node will be associated last.
 In addition to that, the first node associated is also guaranteed to be the section's first top-level node.
+However, the last node associated is *not*  guaranteed to be the section's last top-level node.

 <!-- ======================================================================= -->
 ## reduced sequence

-Not all the nodes of a section are relevant to allow transformations (dynamic support needs to be able to execute transformations).
+Not all the nodes of a section are relevant to support transformations (dynamic support needs to be able to execute transformations).
 That is, because only the top-level nodes of a section are needed to group the contents of a section.
 Each subsequence in a section's reduced sequence of nodes can be grouped by